penumbra-zone/penumbra/README.md

 cargo build --release --bin pcli
 ```

+Because you are building a work-in-progress version of the client, you may see compilation warnings,
+which you can safely ignore.

 ### Generating your wallet

 **Hint:** When working with `pcli`, the level of diagnostic information printed is dependent on the `RUST_LOG`